Aker Arctic: History

 When Masa-Yards took over the shipbuilding business of Wärtsilä in 1989, WARC became known as Masa-Yards Arctic Research Centre (MARC).
 Although initially scientific projects gained high priority, from 1990 on the work was primarily commercial.
 When Kværner, the owner of Masa-Yards since 1991, merged with its rival company Aker ASA and withdrew from the shipbuilding business in the early 2000s, it was decided to establish a new company to separate the arctic research department from the turbulent shipbuilding business.
 In addition, as the land lease agreement was reaching its end, a decision was made to construct a new model test facility elsewhere.

-Aker Arctic Technology Oy was established on 30 December 2004 with Kværner Masa-Yards (later STX Finland) as its major shareholder and ABB, Aker Kværner (today Aker Solutions) and Wärtsilä as minor shareholders.
+Aker Arctic Technology Oy was established on 30 December 2004 with Kværner Masa-Yards (later STX Finland) as its major shareholder and ABB, Aker Kværner (later Aker Solutions) and Wärtsilä as minor shareholders.
 Wärtsilä later withdrew from the joint company and sold its shares to the other shareholders.
 The construction of the new model test facility with a 75 m model basin began in Vuosaari, near the old shipyard, in 2005 and Aker Arctic moved to its current premises in February 2006.

-On 17 December 2013, the state-owned holding company Finnish Industry Investment Ltd. purchased 66.4% of Aker Arctic's shares from STX Finland which previously owned 71.4% of the company.
-The remainder was divided equally between the minor shareholders, ABB and Aker Solutions, who both increased their share from 14.3% to 16.8%.
+On 17 December 2013, the state-owned holding company Finnish Industry Investment (Suomen Teollisuussijoitus; Tesi) purchased 66.4% of Aker Arctic's shares from STX Finland which previously owned 71.4% of the company.
+The remainder was divided equally between then minor shareholders, ABB and Aker Solutions, who both increased their share from 14.3% to 16.8%.
 According to the Minister of Economic Affairs Jan Vapaavuori, the company was acquired in order to prevent it from being sold to a foreign owner and as part of a funding arrangement for STX Finland.

-On 1 June 2015, Aker Arctic acquired full ownership of AKAC Inc. The Canada-based company was established in 1984 by Arno Keinonen, who had previously worked as the director of the Wärtsilä Icebreaking Model Basin.
+During its time as an independent company, Aker Arctic has acquired two other companies: the Canada-based consulting company AKAC in 2015 and the Finnish ship design and engineering company Bluetech Finland in 2025.